rbaumgar/monitor-demo-app/application-monitoring.md

 # Enabling Monitoring and Scaling of Your Own Services/Application, Creating Alert Rules and Sending to External Systems

-*By Robert Baumgartner, Red Hat Austria, April 2020 (OpenShift 4.3), update July 2020 (OpenShift 4.5), update Janurary 2022 (OpenShift 4.9)*
+*By Robert Baumgartner, Red Hat Austria, April 2020 (OpenShift 4.3), update July 2020 (OpenShift 4.5), update January 2022 (OpenShift 4.9)*

 In this blog I will guide you on

 - How to enable an application performance monitoring (APM).

-- How to scale a user application based on application metrics with a Horizontal Pod Aotoscaler (HPA).
+- How to scale a user application based on application metrics with a Horizontal Pod Autoscaler (HPA).

+- How to create an alert based on application metrics and send this alert to an external system.

 For the monitoring, I will use the OpenShift Monitoring with a new feature for monitoring your own services.